CambridgeEngineering/PartIB-Computing-Device-Programming/debugging.rst

 	}

-But the output of the printf function looks like this:
+But the output of the program looks like this:

 .. code-block:: c